aotsukiqx/opendian/README.md

 - **Full Claude Code capabilities**: Read, write, edit files, run bash commands
 - **Vault-aware**: Claude operates with your vault as the working directory
 - **File context awareness**: Auto-attach focused note, or use `@` to mention files
+- **Excluded tags**: Prevent notes with specific tags from auto-loading as context
 - **Streaming responses**: See Claude's responses in real-time
 - **Extended thinking**: Watch Claude's reasoning process with live timer display
 - **Model selection**: Switch between Haiku, Sonnet, and Opus models